RgbTrouw/Qs-Messenger/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Some features are to be improved in a future version.

+Known Issues:
+- Secure Socket doesn't seem to be connecting on Windows for now.
+This has to be mitigated.

+- Messages relay delay of 1 second has to be removed.

+- An eronous comma "," will occur in the friends list sql database table.
+This does not affect the server/client communication process and should be fixed at some point.

 If you would like to be a part of the project or have any other suggestions or comments please send a note to:

 "rgb.trust@gmail.com"